-Shaw: It is slightly and we know that, but there's always going to be a huge lag and I may be wrong, it may be 5 or 10 before it comes back to what it was and we may not see it come back to what it was for years.
-There was a lot of extravagant spending and deals going on when times were really good.
-I think people are gun shy now.
+Shaw: It is slightly, and we know that, but there's always going to be a considerable lag, and I may be wrong, it may be 5 or 10 before it comes back to what it was, and we may not see it come back to what it was for years.
+There was a lot of extravagant spending and deals when times were really good.
+People are gun-shy now.

 Keri: Did you prefer that?

 Shaw: I did for one reason.
-I liked the aspect that the kids could get out of school or be out of school and the family could take a summer vacation and come and we had a lot of families come to it.
+I liked that the kids could get out of school or be out of school, and the family could take a summer vacation and come.
+We had a lot of families come to it.
 You still have people.
 You're going to have a lot of people here.
 Shreveport was incredible.
-Here it was February and it was arm-to-arm, shoulder-to-shoulder walking the aisles.
-There were thousands of people, I don't know how many.
+Here it was February, and it was arm-to-arm, shoulder-to-shoulder, walking the aisles.
+There were thousands of people.
+I don't know how many.

-Shreveport was a really good Classic, last year in Alabama was an okay Classic numbers-wise.
+Shreveport was an excellent Classic, and last year in Alabama was an okay Classic numbers-wise.
 It didn't compete with Shreveport.
 Shreveport was incredible.
-That was kind of what all of them were when we had them in summertime.
-When they had them in Florida it was huge.
-It really limits where you can go when you this time of year.
+That was what all of them were when we had them in the summertime.
+When they had them in Florida, it was huge.
+It limits where you can go when you this time of year.

-It scares the heck out of me because I'm not a good fall fisherman and there are people that absolutely love the fall.
+It scares me because I'm not a good fall fisherman, and some people absolutely love the fall.

-I really was happy to see that go away where I didn't have to compete in the fall, that I could just do it in the spring and summer and I really thought that we would end up having a number of Classics like in Florida.
+I was happy to see that go away, and I didn't have to compete in the fall.
+I could do it in the spring and summer, and I really thought that we would have several Classics like in Florida.

-We had one and I didn't qualify that year and it broke my heart and just crushed me.
-I was right there and just didn't get it done.
-So I didn't get to fish it in my home state, in my home body of water where I catch them better than anything, where I've won just gazillions of dollars and I didn't get to do it.
+We had one, and I didn't qualify that year, and it broke my heart and crushed me.
+I was right there and didn't get it done.
+So I didn't get to fish it in my home state, in my home body of water where I catch them better than anything, where I've won just gazillions of dollars, and I didn't get to do it.
 Oh well.